joeynmt/joeynmt/docs/source/tutorial.rst

     python -m joeynmt translate reverse_model/config.yaml

-and you'll be prompted to type input sentences that JoeyNMT will then translate with the model specified in the configuration.
+and you'll be prompted to type input sentences that Joey NMT will then translate with the model specified in the configuration.

 Let's try a challenging long one: